Explore the role the data link layer plays in the OSI model, including its benefits and common functions, and how to start working with OSI systems.

 Research and development: Breaking a complex system into smaller parts lets engineers know exactly which part needs work.

-Flexibility: The OSI model breaks down at each level by tasks, which means standardization is flexible when building complex systems.
+Flexibility: The OSI model breaks down at each level into tasks, which means standardization is flexible when building complex systems.

 Security: The OSI model is used to identify data security risks as it can address where the majority of data is stored and whether it is safe.

-Read more: 6 Network Certifications for Your IT Career
+Read more: Network Certifications: 5 Options for Your IT Career

 The data link layer is vital to the OSI process.
 It performs various services, such as: